Johnson & Johnson Covid-19 vaccine is 66% effective in global trial, but 85% effective against severe disease, company says

 "A vaccine that's inexpensive, that's a single dose, and that has no cold chain requirements -- that's pretty good," Fauci told CNN.

-Plus no cases of severe allergic reaction called anaphylaxis were seen in any of the volunteers, the company said.
+Mammen said the vaccine was well-tolerated, with a "vanilla, even boring, safety data set" that included no cases of a severe allergic response known as anaphylaxis.
+About one in 11 had a fever, but only 0.2% were considered "Grade 3."

-Fauci said the results would look even better if Janssen did not have to compete against the 94% and 95% efficacy seen in trials of the Pfizer and Moderna vaccines.
+Fauci said the results would look even better if Janssen did not have to compete against the 94% and 95% efficacy seen in trials of the Pfizer and Moderna vaccines — even though the latter are calculated from overall symptomatic disease, while Johnson & Johnson's figures reference only moderate and severe cases.

 "You know what the problem is?
 If this were out there and we didn't have the Moderna 94-95% ....
 We would have said wow, a 72% effective vaccine that's even more effective against severe disease is really terrific," he said in a telephone interview.